BAM-PFA/edith/readme.md

 We link to a handful of other systems in our ingest process:

 ### FileMaker
 Files that are digitized/born digital works from the BAMPFA film collection include a portion of the original accession number in the filename.
 The script uses that number to query the film collection database and retrieve relevant descriptive metadata.
 We use '00000' to denote items that are not (yet) accessioned, so we can also search for a 9-digit barcode in a filename to query FM.
-If that fails, there is no uniqe ID to search in FM and we just set the descriptive metadata to null values.
+The filename may also include a 10-character FileMaker unique ID to search on, in the case of unaccessioned items without barcodes.

 [Here](https://fmhelp.filemaker.com/docs/13/en/fms13_cwp_xml.pdf) is the FileMaker 13 XML API documentation.... :(